Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/10 - Data Structures/README.md

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to create implementations of the following:
+After attaining this skill, and as a demonstration of it, a person should be able to take and pass the following:

-1. HackerRank exercises that cover Binary Trees, Heaps, and Graphs
+1. HackerRank exercises that cover Binary Trees, Heaps, and Graphs as specified by Success department

 **Objectives**